Main fundraiser photo

 Rapid vision loss was the first symptom, the onset of childhood dementia, followed by seizures, loss of motor and language skills and then death!

-This couldn't be right, she was a perfect 7 year old, naturally gifted at sports, a joker, a normal strong minded little girl.
+This just couldn't be right, she was a perfect 7 year old, naturally gifted at all sports, a joker, a normal strong minded little girl.

 Several emotional phone calls later confirmed that unfortunately this was really happening to our little girl.
-She was going to die, but not before stripping her of everything and making her suffer in a way we wouldn't wish on anyone.
+She is going to die much MUCH sooner than anyone would ever have hoped!
+But first she is going to be stripped of everything that makes her, her.
+Suffering in a way we wouldn't wish on anyone.

 Our hearts broke in two!

-We spoke with the leading specialists from all over the UK & the USA who told us, there is NO CURE and that apart from symptom management, the only thing we could do was make memories.
+We spoke with the leading specialists from all over the UK & the USA who told us, there is no treatment & NO CURE!!
+Meaning that, apart from symptom management, the only thing we could do was make memories.

 Caitlin is a huge Harry Potter fan so we have already taken her to Harry Potter studios which was a MASSIVE hit.

 She is also a huge thrill seeker, so a lot of her wishes revolve around theme parks.
-We have ticked off Alton towers, DisneyLand Paris & DisneyWorld Florida where the Harry Potter area was a HUGE hit!
+We have ticked off Alton towers, DisneyLand Paris & DisneyWorld Florida where the Harry Potter area was an unbelievably HUGE hit!

-She first had her picture in the Spurs match day programme, followed by becoming Harry Kanes mascot on 2 occasions, once it was televised, apparently making her famous.
+Caitlin LOVES football and was buzzing to have her picture in the Spurs match day programme, followed by becoming Harry Kanes mascot on 2 occasions (once it was televised, apparently making her famous).
+She has also been mascot for Spurs Ladies captain, Bethany England and was given her match worn shirt after the game.

 She has met the woman's England football team and been a mascot for them at Wembley, which as a footballer herself was just magical!